 Tips for Automatically Transcribing

-There’s less that can go wrong with an automatic transcription, as your involvement is minimal.
+There’s less that can go wrong with automatic transcription, as your involvement is minimal.
 However, some tips for improving accuracy are:

 - Download the audio in the highest quality version possible.
 This’ll help with unclear parts.